Diego-Paris/Diego-Paris/README.md

 # Hey 👋

-I'm Diego Paris, a software engineer at Microsoft and a reluctant writer.
-This is where I build, experiment, and work through problems in code.
+I'm Diego Paris, a software engineer at Microsoft.

+I build things, break them, and learn how to make them scale.

-Find me on <a href="https://www.linkedin.com/in/diego-paris/" target="_blank">LinkedIn</a> and explore my thoughts at <a href="https://diegoparis.com" target="_blank">my blog</a>.
+Connect with me on <a href="https://www.linkedin.com/in/diego-paris/" target="_blank">LinkedIn</a> and check out <a href="https://diegoparis.com" target="_blank">my website</a>.

 ---